-- 9. (1) The Secretary of State shall, at the same time as she notifies a pesticide approval holder of a decision mentioned in paragraph 6, 7(4) or 8(2) above, revoke the pesticide approval. - (2) The Secretary of State may, if any pesticide approval holder fails to comply with a notification given under paragraph 7(1) or (3) or 8(1) or (3) above, revoke the pesticide approval. - (3) Where the Secretary of State revokes a pesticide approval under subparagraph (1) or (2) above, she may revoke that approval - - (a) completely; - (b) in the manner specified in sub-paragraph (4) below; or - (c) in the manner specified in sub-paragraph (5) below. - (4) When revoking an approval in the manner mentioned in paragraph (b) of sub-paragraph (3) above, the Secretary of State shall - - (a) subject to sub-paragraph (b) below, revoke that approval in so far as it authorises the advertisement, sale, storage, supply and use of that product; and - (b) in the form of a provisional approval granted under regulation 5 of the 1986 Regulations for a period not exceeding one year commencing with the date of that revocation, authorise - - (i) the storage of that product by any person; and - (ii) the advertisement, sale, supply and use of that product by any person other than the pesticide approval holder or the pesticide approval holder's employees or agents. - (5) When revoking an approval in the manner mentioned in paragraph (c) of sub-paragraph (3) above, the Secretary of State shall - - (a) subject to sub-paragraphs (b) and (c) below, revoke that approval in so far as it authorises the advertisement, sale, supply, storage and use of that product; - (b) in the form of a provisional approval granted under regulation 5 of the 1986 Regulations for a period not exceeding one year commencing with the date of that revocation, authorise the advertisement, sale, storage, supply and use of that product by any person; and - (c) in the form of a provisional approval granted under regulation 5 of the 1986 Regulations for a period, not exceeding one year following the end of the period of provisional approval granted under sub-paragraph (b) above, authorise -
+- 9.-(1) The Scottish Ministers shall, at the same time as they notify a pesticide approval holder of a decision mentioned in paragraphs 6, 7(4) or 8(2) above, revoke the pesticide approval. - (2) The Scottish Ministers may, if any pesticide approval holder fails to comply with a notification given under paragraphs 7(1) or (3) or 8(1) or (3) above, revoke the pesticide approval. - (3) Where the Scottish Ministers revoke a pesticide approval under sub-paragraphs (1) or (2) above, they may revoke that approval- - (a) completely; - (b) in the manner specified in sub-paragraph (4) below; or - (c) in the manner specified in sub-paragraph (5) below. - (4) When revoking an approval in the manner mentioned in paragraph (b) of sub-paragraph (3) above, the Scottish Ministers shall- - (a) subject to sub-paragraph (b) below, revoke that approval in so far as it authorises the advertisement, sale, storage, supply and use of that product; and

-- (i) the storage of that product by any person; and - (ii) the advertisement, sale, supply and use of that product by any person other than the pesticide approval holder or the pesticide approval holder's employees or agents.
+- (b) in the form of a provisional approval granted under regulation 5 of the 1986 Regulations for a period not exceeding one year commencing with the date of that revocation, authorise- - (i) the storage of that product by any person; and - (ii) the advertisement, sale, supply and use of that product by any person other than the pesticide approval holder or the pesticide approval holder's employees or agents. - (5) When revoking an approval in the manner mentioned in paragraph (c) of sub paragraph (3) above, the Scottish Ministers shall- - (a) subject to sub-paragraphs (b) and (c) below, revoke that approval in so far as it authorises the advertisement, sale, supply, storage and use of that product; - (b) in the form of a provisional approval granted under regulation 5 of the 1986 Regulations for a period not exceeding one year commencing with the date of that revocation, authorise the advertisement, sale, storage, supply and use of that product by any person; and - (c) in the form of a provisional approval granted under regulation 5 of the 1986 Regulations for a period, not exceeding one year following the end of the period of provisional approval granted under sub-paragraph (b) above, authorise- - (i) the storage of that product by any person; and - (ii) the advertisement, sale, supply and use of that product by any person other than the pesticide approval holder or the pesticide approval holder's employees or agents.